 However, if you have a busy schedule or you’re away for a couple of days, an automatic food dispenser or regular water dispensers for cats will do the trick.
 These devices detect motion and will release a preset amount of kibbles for your Beagle’s meal.
-Some dispensers are specially made to provide a constant source of fresh and clean water so your pet can stay hydrated, especially during the hot summer days.
+Food and water dispensers are specially made to provide a measured amount of food and clean water to keep your dog hydrated.

-These dogs range in weight from 25 to 30 pounds at adulthood and food recommendations should be adjusted according to their personality and how active they are on a daily basis.
-Although most Beagles are energetic and active, this doesn’t mean that some individuals prefer relaxing on the couch more than chasing cats and birds in the park.
+Beagles range in weight from 25 to 30 pounds at adulthood.
+Food recommendations should be adjusted according to how active dogs are on a daily basis.
+Although most Beagles are energetic and active, this doesn’t mean that some individuals prefer relaxing on the couch.

 As a general rule, dogs up to the age of seven years should receive anywhere between 675 and 920 calories per day.
 Older adults are typically less active and they should receive about a third less food than teenagers and young adults.

 Beagles are known for not being picky when it comes to food.
 In fact, they’ll eat about anything, even if we’re talking about dry food, table scraps or raw meat.
 Beagles are excellent hunters due to their fine sense of smell.
 This means you’ll have to constantly find new places to hide your pup’s food stash.

 Most dog owners prefer dry foods in the form of kibbles because they are easier to store and feed.
 They don’t make a mess and contain all necessary vitamins, minerals, and proteins for a healthy diet.
 However, some kibbles use low-quality ingredients which leads to a high-calorie diet rich in fats and low in proteins.